-In addition to performing from the heart of the standard repertoire, Conklin is an advocate of new music.
-Albany Records released Conklin’s album of contemporary American compositions with pianist Alan Huckleberry to critical acclaim.
-Violinguistics: American Voices was “urgently recommended” by Fanfare Magazine and was also highlighted, featured, and recommended by The Strad, which complimented the performers for their “interpretative eloquence, extreme technical precision, and an infectious brio that makes the whole disc enjoyable.”
-Violinguistics features works by Kevin Beavers, William Bolcom, Ching-chu Hu, Joel Puckett, Kevin Puts, and Bright Sheng.
-Conklin’s recording of A Tempered Wish for Solo Violin and Chamber Orchestra (2003) by Ching-chu Hu was released on the album Vive Concertante! by Albany Records.
-He has also performed works by Luke Dahn, Franco Donatoni, and Jeremy Dale Roberts on the same record label.
-In 2009, Ching-chu Hu wrote and dedicated a new work to Conklin called The Hope Moment for Violin and Piano (2009).
-Composer Joel Puckett of the Peabody Institute at Johns Hopkins University also expanded his BMI award-winning composition Colloquial Threads for Violin and Piano (2003) into a new four-movement violin concerto called Southern Comforts for Violin, Orchestral Winds, Bass, Piano, and Percussion (2008).
+In addition to performing from the heart of the standard repertoire, Conklin is a champion of new music.
+On March 1, 2015, Albany Records released Pieces and Passages, a new album that features pianists Alan Huckleberry and Jason Sifford, contemporary compositions, and Conklin’s own visual artwork throughout the packaging.
+His prior Albany Records release Violinguistics: American Voices, an album of contemporary American compositions with Huckleberry, was “urgently recommended” by Fanfare Magazine and was also the recommended album in the June 2010 issue of The Strad, which complimented the performers for their “interpretative eloquence, extreme technical precision, and an infectious brio that makes the whole disc enjoyable.”
+American Record Guide said the album was “sure to please any fan of violin and piano who is looking for something new.”
+Conklin’s recording of A Tempered Wish for Solo Violin and Chamber Orchestra by Ching-chu Hu was released on the album Vive Concertante!
+He has also recorded works by Luke Dahn, Franco Donatoni, D. Martin Jenni, and Jeremy Dale Roberts.
+Conklin and Huckleberry performed on the Suzuki Association of the Americas album Celebrating Excellence 2009, which featured the Albers Trio, Cavani String Quartet, Rachel Barton Pine, and Orion Weiss among others.
+Ching-chu Hu wrote and dedicated The Hope Moment (2011) to Conklin along with a new violin concerto that will be premiered in 2015.
+Composer Joel Puckett wrote and dedicated the BMI award-winning composition Colloquial Threads for Violin and Piano (2003) to Conklin as well as a four-movement violin concerto called Southern Comforts for Solo Violin, Orchestral Winds, Bass, Piano, and Percussion (2008).